sipgate-io/sipgateio-oauth-php/README.md

 <img src="https://www.sipgatedesign.com/wp-content/uploads/wort-bildmarke_positiv_2x.jpg" alt="sipgate logo" title="sipgate" align="right" height="112" width="200"/>

-# sipgate.io Node.js OAuth example
+# sipgate.io PHP OAuth example
 To demonstrate how to authenticate against the sipgate REST API using the OAuth mechanism, we make use of the `/authorization/userinfo` endpoint which provides information about the user.